oracle-samples/oci-data-science-ai-samples/LLM/oda_examples/oda-oci-data-science-oracledb-23ai-llm/README.md

     *   LangChain processes the request and identifies the need for information retrieval from external documents and enterprise data
 4.  **Vectorization** - In this process there are following sub-process involved:
     *   The request is sent to an embedding model deployment, which transforms the query into a high-dimensional vector representation.
-    *   This vectorized query is then sent to Oracle DB 23AI for vector search
+    *   This vectorized query is then sent to Oracle Database 23ai for vector search
 5.  **Data Retrieval**  - This step involves the following sub-processes
-    *   Oracle DB 23AI performs a vector search against both enterprise data and external document vectors (HTML/PDF).
+    *   Oracle Database 23ai performs a vector search against both enterprise data and external document vectors (HTML/PDF).
     *   Relevant documents and data vectors are retrieved and sent back to OCI Data Science.
 6.  **Querying the External Models** - In this step the data is retrieved and generates a response.
     *   The retrieved information is used to generate a query for the Mistral-7B-Instruct-v0.2 model deployment provisioned using AI Quick Actions features in OCI Data Science.